-Emitters with maximum EIRP of 2 W or less are classified as inherently compliant except for low-gain small-aperture microwave or millimeter-wave antennas where total radiating power of 100 mW or less can be regarded as inherently compliant.
+Emitters with maximum EIRP of 2 W or less are classified as inherently compliant.
 No further action is deemed necessary.

+If the total radiating power is 100 mW or less and the antenna(s) are low-gain small-aperture microwave or millimeter-wave antennas, the emitter can be regarded as inherently compliant.
+No further action is deemed necessary.

-In addition, where the emitter is so constructed that access to any area where exposure limits may be exceeded is precluded by the construction of the radiating device is classified as inherently compliant.
+In addition, where the emitter is so constructed that access to any area where exposure limits may be exceeded is precluded by the construction of the radiating device, is classified as inherently compliant.